 The Space Race

 Memorandum of Conference with President Eisenhower on October 8, 1957.
 (This document relates to Sputnik and has a second page.)
-(ARC Identifier: 186623)
+(National Archives Identifier: 186623)

 Pilot's Notes from the Ninth Powered Flight of the XS-1.
-(Search Hint: To retrieve pilot's notes from 5 other flights, search in ARC by entering 295642)
+(Search Hint: To retrieve pilot's notes from 5 other flights, search in the online catalog by entering National Archives Identifier: 295642)

 President Kennedy inspects interior of "Friendship 7."
 President Kennedy, Col. John Glenn, Jr., others.
 Cape Canaveral, FL, Hangar "S".
-(ARC Identifier: 194245)
+(National Archives Identifier: 194245)

-Currently, about 13% of NARA's vast holdings have been described in ARC.
-124,000 digital images can be searched in ARC.
-In keeping with NARA's Strategic Plan, the percentage of holdings described in ARC will grow continually.
+Currently, about 80% of NARA's vast holdings have been described in the online catalog.
+Digital images can also be searched in the online catalog.
+In keeping with NARA's Strategic Plan, the percentage of holdings described in the online catalog will grow continually.

 Be creative with your searches.
 Brainstorm as many terms that are related to your topic as possible.
 For example, if you are interested in technology during World War II and its impact on women in the workforce, instead of searching ARC for "Rosie the Riveter," try war + women (Identifier: 513675 ), or Navy + women (Identifier: 516170), or Navy + aviation + women (Identifier: 520742).

-Five online activities designed to assist users in navigating through ARC and the rest of the National Archives and Records Administration Web site are available.
+Five online activities designed to assist users in navigating through the online catalog and the rest of the National Archives and Records Administration Web site are available.